syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ![](getting-started_images/getting-started_img120.JPG)

-* Now open your **bower.json** json file and add the necessary packages to load our script and CSS.
-Instead of that need to install the bower extension in your Visual Studio code.
+* Now open your **bower.json** JSON file and add the necessary packages to load our script and CSS.
+Instead of that need to install the Bower extension in your Visual Studio code.

 ![](getting-started_images/getting-started_img121.JPG)